 - Completing an independent study project (on the information covered in the previously taken class)

-Fellows-in-training may work with any mentor, as long as they hold the FAAOMPT credential.
-That is, the mentor does not need to be a graduate of the AAMT Fellowship and may have completed any one of the orthopaedic manual physical therapy fellowships offered through the APTA.
+Fellows-in-training may work with a mentor, as long as they hold the FAAOMPT credential.
+That is, the mentor does not need to be a graduate of the AAMT Fellowship and may have completed any one of the orthopaedic manual physical therapy fellowships offered through AAOMPT or ABPTRFE.
 While we recognize that having a mentor that is familiar with the AAMT philosophy of treatment may be advantageous, we understand that this may not always be possible.

-Per ABPTRFE, fellows-in-training must complete 310 hours of mentor accessible time, whereby the fellow-in-training is seeing patients independently and the mentor is accessible by phone, text, Skype, email, etc. In addition, fellows-in-training must complete 130 hours of 1:1 time, whereby the fellow-in-training and FAAOMPT mentor are treating patients together.
+Per AAOMPT guidelines, fellows-in-training must complete 300 hours (150 hours for fellows-in-training impacted by Covid-19) of mentor accessible time, whereby the fellow-in-training is seeing patients independently and the mentor is accessible by phone, text, Skype, email, etc. In addition, fellows-in-training must complete 150 hours of 1:1 time, whereby the fellow-in-training and mentor are treating patients together.

 No, you can complete the AAMT Fellowship from your home clinic.
-There are 3 primary requirements for completing training in the clinic in which you presently work:
+In fact, almost all of the AAMT fellows-in-training continue with their full-time PT employment (at a private outpatient clinic, hospital outpatient clinic or professional sports team) while they complete the 12-month Fellowship.
+There are 2 primary requirements for completing training in the clinic in which you presently work:

 - The clinic must see a “representative” population of all orthopaedic conditions

-- The clinic must have a FAAOMPT mentor working at the clinic or a FAAOMPT mentor that is accessible to the clinic (i.e. the FAAOMPT mentor may come to the fellow-in-training’s clinic to provide 1:1 mentorship, or the fellow-in training may travel to the mentor’s clinic to fulfill the requirement)
+- The clinic must have a mentor working at the clinic or a mentor that is accessible to the clinic (i.e. the mentor may come to the fellow-in-training’s clinic to provide 1:1 mentorship, or the fellow-in training may travel to the mentor’s clinic to fulfill the requirement)

-Further inquiries about the 12-month accelerated, APTA-accredited, AAMT Fellowship program should be made directly to the AAMT Fellowship Coordinator, Dr. Raymond Butts, PhD, DPT, MSc (NeuroSci), Dip.
+Further inquiries about the 12-month, distance-based AAMT Fellowship program should be made directly to the AAMT Fellowship Coordinator, Dr. Raymond Butts, PhD, DPT, MSc (NeuroSci), Dip.
 Osteopractic, MAACP (UK), Cert.
 DN, Cert.
-SMT at firstname.lastname@example.org.
+SMT at email@example.com.

 |D-4||Clinical Reasoning for the Management of Vestibular Disorders|